Enhancing Sentiment Analysis in Bengali Texts: A Hybrid Approach Using Lexicon-Based Algorithm and Pretrained Language Model Bangla-BERT: Methodology

 \item \textbf{Classification by BSPS}:

-Once we had generated sentiment scores for each review in our dataset using the Bengali Sentiment Polarity Scoring (BSPS) algorithm, we undertook a thorough analysis of these scores.
+Once we had generated sentiment scores for each review in our dataset using \textbf{Algorithm 1}, we undertook a thorough analysis of these scores.
 The raw sentiment scores were carefully evaluated to determine the emotional tone conveyed by each review.
 To ensure consistency and comparability across the reviews, we applied a normalization process to the scores.

 We first normalized the positive sentiment scores, scaling them to a range between 0 and 1, where 0 represents the most neutral sentiment, and 1 indicates the most positive sentiment.
 Similarly, the negative sentiment scores were normalized within the range of -1 to 0, where 0 indicates neutrality and -1 represents the most negative sentiment.
 This normalization process allowed for better clarity and consistency in interpreting the sentiment values, making them easier to compare and categorize.